silviapoletti/Image-colorization-methods-review/README.md

 - create a virtual environment using python 3.6: `mkvirtualenv --python=python3 chromaGAN`
 - install the requirements: `pip install -r requirements_chromaGAN.txt`
 - position yourself into the following folder: `cd src/models`
 - run the model: `python3 chromaGAN.py`

 ## InstColorization
-The code to run this model is contained in the following notebook: `src/models/InstColorization.ipynb`.
+The code to run this model is contained in the notebook: `src/models/InstColorization.ipynb`.